Ting-DS/Tesla-Manufacturing-Data-Quality-Analysis/README.md

 The distribution of each metric is approximately normal distribution, except for criteria B pass ratio is a little left-skewed.

 Therefore, we can estomates 95% confidence interval of the distribution of pass ratio of three criteria and overall criteria, to evaluate the variability of each metric.
+The following displays the results of overall pass ratios.

  <div align="center">
   <img src="https://github.com/Ting-DS/Tesla-Phone-Quality-Evaluation-Decision-Making/blob/main/overall%20ratio.png" width="40%">